luyangzhao/luyangzhao.github.io/_pages/about.md

 I have also mentored graduate and undergraduate students on various research projects.
 My research has been published in top journals and conferences, including **Nature Communications**, **Soft Robotics**, **IEEE Transactions on Field Robotics**, **IEEE Robotics and Automation Letters (RA-L)**, **IROS**, and **RoboSoft**.
 Beyond academia, I gained industry experience through research internships at **Amazon Robotics** (perception, localization, and path planning for Kiva robots) and **TuSimple** (motion planning and decision-making for autonomous vehicles in urban environments).
 <!-- Beyond academia, I gained industry experience through research internships at **Amazon Robotics**, where I worked on perception, localization, and path planning for Kiva robots in dynamic warehouse environments.
 At **TuSimple**, I optimized motion planning and decision-making algorithms for autonomous vehicles navigating local roads, addressing real-time navigation and safety challenges in urban and semi-structured environments. -->
-Additionally, I co-organized the Tensegrity Robotics Workshop at IROS 2023 and reviewed papers for journals and conferences, including RA-L, ICRA, IROS, RoboSoft, BioRob and *Construction Robotics*.
+Additionally, I serve as an Associate Editor for ICRA 2026 and co-organized the Tensegrity Robotics Workshop at IROS 2023 and reviewed papers for journals and conferences, including RA-L, ICRA, IROS, RoboSoft, BioRob and *Construction Robotics*.

 <span style="color:#FF0000">I am looking for passionate and motivated PhD students</span>— especially those who enjoy building and experimenting with robots, from hardware design to software for learning and perception.
 Feel free to reach out at luyangz@clemson.edu.